-NURS 550 Advanced Pathophysiology/Pharmacology and Health Assessment (3 semester hours)
+NURS 550 - Advanced Pathophysiology/Pharmacology and Health Assessment

 Description: This course builds upon the nurse's knowledge of anatomy and physiology, pathology in the disease process, pharmacology, and health assessment associated with the human body systems.
 This course is an integrated approach to health assessment.